mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 2. It gets vested at $400 at 2021.
 3. You sell it for $500 at 2025.

-For tax purposes, the grant price/date isn't important.
+For tax purposes, the grant price / date isn't important.
+The vesting date is.

-1. In 2021 you'll have $400 as taxable income.
+1. In 2021, you'll have $400 increase as taxable income.
-2. In 2025, you'll have $100 as an increase in your capital gains tax. ($500 - $400 = $100)
+2. In 2025, you'll have $100 increase as taxable capital gains. ($500 - $400 = $100)

+> If you sold your stocks less than a year after it had vested then whatever profit you make is taxed based in income tax.
+> Income tax rates are higher than capital gains tax rates.

 ### Do I have to file taxes for each year for my RSUs?

-- Vesting: Whenever it vests, very likely it's already included in your W2 and you get taxed as income tax.
+- **Vesting Stocks:** Whenever it vests, very likely it's already included in your W2 and you get taxed as income tax.
+So as long as you process your W2 then it will all get processed.
-- Cashing: But if you're selling then stocks, then you just have to pay capital gains tax.
+- **Cashing Stocks:** If you're selling then you have to pay capital gains tax.
+That's no longer reflected in your W2.
+You should be getting **`1099-B`** from your *brokerage* instead.
+Need to use that when you're filing taxes.

 For taxes about options.
 See [here](https://mfaani.com/posts/how-fidelity-stocks-work/#does-the-options-selling-get-reported-in-my-w2)